-\$17.00/ticket for 3-species raffles, \$22.50/ticket for 4-species raffles choose.
+\$17.00/ticket for 3-species raffles, \$22.50/ticket for 4-species raffles license/tag for the general hunting season if they choose.
 If selected, any legal weapon may be used during the hunt.

 Proceeds from the sale of single-species raffle tickets will be used for the management and benefit of that species.
 Proceeds from the sale of multiple-species raffle tickets will be used for general game management.